- TCS Technical Interview Questions & Answers

 Note: Besides TCS Interview questions, most leading firms frame their technical interview questions on languages like Java.
 Here are some frequently asked Java interview questions.

-19. Explain null objects and the memory allocation for them.
+19. Explain null objects and their memory allocation.

 Null is the name given to a situation when a non-primitive variable doesn't point to any object.